apache/atlas/docs/src/documents/Hook/HookHive.md

 Starting from 0.8-incubating version of Atlas, Column level lineage is captured in Atlas.
 Below are the details

 ### Model

-   * !ColumnLineageProcess type is a subtype of Process
+* ColumnLineageProcess type is a subtype of Process
 * This relates an output Column to a set of input Columns or the Input Table
 * The lineage also captures the kind of dependency, as listed below:
    * SIMPLE:     output column has the same value as the input
    * EXPRESSION: output column is transformed by some expression at runtime (for e.g. a Hive SQL expression) on the Input Columns.
    * SCRIPT:     output column is transformed by a user provided script.
 * In case of EXPRESSION dependency the expression attribute contains the expression in string form

-   * Since Process links input and output !DataSets, Column is a subtype of !DataSet
+* Since Process links input and output DataSets, Column is a subtype of DataSet

 ### Examples
 For a simple CTAS below: